Mentoring

 Topics might include:

-– Venturing into unfamiliar territory.
+– Pursuing an unfamiliar career path.
 I left business school more than two years into a four-year degree, decided to study something entirely different, and to this day have never felt as though I made the wrong choice.
 From that initial decision, I’ve continued to shape my career through a series of what Molly Graham has termed “j-curves”: “a risky career choice … where you bet that you can transfer the skills you currently have to a completely new environment.”

-Start by telling me a little bit about you and your work — links are wonderful if you have them to share — and then let me know how I can help.
+Start by telling me a little bit about you and your work (links are wonderful if you have them to share), and then let me know how I can help.